FlorianWilhelm/wald-stack-demo/README.md

 ### **L**ightdash

-The Lightdash Web UI let's you basically do two basis things, i.e. running *ad-hoc queries* or construct queries with the intent to save their results as *charts*.
+The Lightdash Web UI let's you do two basic things, i.e. running *ad-hoc queries* or construct queries with the intent to save their results as *charts*.
 Different charts can then be placed within *dashboards*.
 Charts and dashboards can be organized within *spaces*.
 Here is a basic view of Lightdash: